 Benefits and Perks

-Paid time off is in short supply here, with only 44 percent receiving paid vacation and a quarter of respondents receiving paid sick days.
-Employees can save for retirement by joining one of several savings plans such as a 403(b) plan, a 401(k) plan, and a company pension plan.
+43 percent have paid vacation, and only about one in four respondents can take paid time off for illness.
+The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 403(b) plan, a company pension plan, and a 401(k) plan.
 Most workers have health insurance, and benefits for a large number of workers also include dental insurance.
-Some other perks are life insurance and defined contribution (dc) retirement plan.
+The company also dishes out perks such as life insurance and defined contribution (dc) retirement plan.